Nomination

 Champion Tree

-its kind in the state
+its kind for its species in the state

 or regional area, called a Champion Tree.
 This is an official